 Many major research companies like Foundation Medicine are focusing on the early diagnosis of the disease than the actual cure.
 They believe the cure resides with the chemotherapy only if we turn down the severity of the disease and diagnose it as early as possible.
 They are adamant about working through molecular cancer diagnostics to develop test batches and clinical trial drugs that work just to recognize a stage one cancer right as soon as it develops in the cell.
 They hope that over time this will become the standard testing procedure followed by the tried and tested chemotherapy sessions that may even reduce in the number given how early the disease is caught.

 8. Multifunctional Radiology

 Radiology is already a successful domain in a lot of medical fields.
 However, without a doubt, future innovations are based on doing one successful technology work for interdisciplinary aspects.
 For instance, Magnetic Resonance Imaging or MRI machines is currently used for delivering gene therapy, but for the future, it can be a potential treatment for brain tumors.
-You can find related articles on the best assignment writing service that further elaborate on how multifunctional innovations would be the go-to technological aspect application for the future.
+You can find related articles on the essay writers service that further elaborate on how multifunctional innovations would be the go-to technological aspect application for the future.

 9. AI-based Therapy Design

 The initial steps that we take like extracting the tumor cells from blood and sequencing the DNA as fast as possible; the decision making part of choosing with which treatment to follow up is still complicated.
 Even the most expert oncologist is not on the level to make a blind call based off of millions of studies and clinical trials for keeping the billion genetic mutations that could happen in a human body.
 It is why artificial intelligence or AI is the next big thing even in a cure for cancer research and development.
 The algorithms can not only remember the mutations but program them through to come up with a treatment in minutes.

 10. Advanced Sensor Technology